HVA-FRC-3824/KitOfPartsRobot/README.md

-# PrototypeRobot
+# KitOfPartsRobot
-2016 Prototype Robot Code
+2016 Kit Of Parts Robot code.
+Basic code to get it up and running